Low Back Pain - Coping With Chronic Back Pain

 Having trouble getting support from friends and family?
 There are steps you can take to make your social support stronger.

-But the truth is that daily activity and physiotherapy exercises can help relieve back pain and can lead to long-term improvement for low
+But the truth is that easing back into daily activity and physical therapy exercises can help relieve back pain and can lead to long-term improvement for low

 So be as active as you can.
 Take short walks as often as you can.
-Talk to a physical therapist about exercises you can do.
-Also see:
+Talk to a physical therapist, chiropractor, osteopath, or physiatrist about exercises you can do.